 ^{49.
-28} C.F.R. § 35.130(b)(3)(ii) (2016).
+28} C.F.R. § 35.130(b)(3)(ii) (2020).

-^{50.} Rehabilitation Act of 1973, 29 U.S.C. § 705(20)(B) (2012); Americans with Disabilities Act, 42 U.S.C. § 12102(2) (2012).
+^{50.} Rehabilitation Act of 1973, 29 U.S.C. § 705(20)(B); Americans with Disabilities Act, 42 U.S.C. § 12102(1).
 Most of the cases establishing the list of disabilities that qualify for ADA antidiscrimination protection have been employment discrimination suits.
 Those employment discrimination suits may be useful to your case even though you are not suing as an employee.
-Many people have brought ADA prisoner discrimination suits that rely on the outcomes of ADA employment discrimination suits.
-This is because the right of a disabled person to be free from discrimination is a right that he can enforce in many situations, including when he is an employee, or when he is a prisoner.
+Many people have brought ADA incarcerated person discrimination suits that rely on the outcomes of ADA employment discrimination suits.
+This is because the right of a disabled person to be free from discrimination is a right that he can enforce in many situations, including when he is an employee, or when he is incarcerated.
 See, e.g., Carter v.
 Taylor, 540 F. Supp.
 2d 522, 528 (D. Del.
 2008) (citing Toyota Motor Mfg.
 Inc. v.
-Williams, 534 U.S. 184, 199, 122 S. Ct.
-681, 692, 151 L. Ed.2d 615, 632 (2002)) (applying the "case-by-case manner" standard from Williams, an ADA employment discrimination suit, to a prisoner's ADA disability claim); Smith v.
+Williams, 534 U.S. 184, 198, 122 S. Ct.
+681, 692, 151 L. Ed.2d 615, 632 (2002)) (applying the "case-by-case manner" standard from Williams, an ADA employment discrimination suit, to an incarcerated person's ADA disability claim); Smith v.
 Masterson, 538 F. Supp.
 2d 653, 657 (S.D.N.Y.
-2008) (adopting for a prisoner's suit the "major life activity" requirement from an employment suit, Colwell v.
+2008) (adopting the "major life activity" requirement from an employment suit for a suit by an incarcerated person, Colwell v.
 Suffolk County Police Dept., 158 F.3d 635, 641 (2d Cir.
 1998)).

 ^{51.} See, e.g., EEOC v.
 R.J.
-Gallagher Co., 181 F.3d 645, 655-56 (5th Cir.
+Gallagher Co., 181 F.3d 645, 655-656 (5th Cir.
 1999) (noting that a man with a record of cancer may have a disability under the ADA if the cancer or treatment substantially limited him in one or more major life activities).
 But see Shaw v.
 Greenwich Anesthesiology Assocs., 137 F. Supp.
 2d 48, 58 (D. Conn.
 2001) (rejecting the analysis in R.J.
 Gallagher Co. and requiring that the plaintiff suffer from a disability currently).

 ^{52.} Milholland v.
-Sumner County Bd. of Education, 569 F.3d 562, 566-67 (6th Cir.
-2009) (reading the 2008 ADA Amendments as expanding the Act's reach to include cases where "[an] individual establishes that he or she has been subjected to an action prohibited under this chapter because of an actual or perceived physical or mental impairment whether or not the impairment limits or is perceived to limit a major life activity) (emphasis added).
+Sumner County Bd. of Education, 569 F.3d 562, 566-567 (6th Cir.
+2009) (reading the 2008 ADA Amendments as expanding the Act's reach to include cases where "[an] individual establishes that he or she has been subjected to an action prohibited under this chapter because of an actual or perceived physical or mental impairment whether or not the impairment limits or is perceived to limit a major life activity") (emphasis added).

-illness, and specific learning disabilities."53 The regulations also list specific things that qualify as physical or mental impairments.
+physical and mental conditions.
+More specifically, the regulations define physical or mental impairment as "any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological, musculoskeletal, special sense organs, respiratory (including speech organs), cardiovascular, reproductive, digestive, genitourinary, hemic and lymphatic, skin, and endocrine . . . [or] [a]ny mental or psychological disorder such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities."53 The regulations also list specific things that qualify as physical or mental impairments.
 More specifically, the regulations state that the phrase "physical or mental impairment" includes, but is not limited to, contagious and non-contagious diseases and conditions such as: orthopedic, visual, speech, and hearing impairments; cerebral palsy, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, and diabetes; mental retardation, emotional illness, and specific learning disabilities; HIV (whether symptomatic or asymptomatic) and tuberculosis; drug addiction and alcoholism.54